GAIA-X4PLC-AAD/EDC-Blockchain-Catalog/extensions/claim-compliance-provider-integration/README.md

 #### Output
 * As a result an updated `Asset` is returned.
-* The `Asset` has an additional property: `org.eclipse.edc.spi.CoreConstants.EDC_NAMESPACE` + `claimComplianceProviderResponse` which contains the response of the Claim Compliance Provider as a string.
+* The `Asset` has an additional property: `org.eclipse.edc.spi.CoreConstants.EDC_NAMESPACE` + `claimComplianceProviderResponse` which contains the response of the Claim Compliance Provider encoded in `base64`.

 ### ContractDefinition
 When a contract definition was created this contract definition should be passed to the `CcpIntegrationForContractDefinitionService`, method `getVerifiablePresentationsFromAssets`.